Local Ties for Your NHD Project

 Civil Rights and Counterculture Protests

-Fort McCoy was one of five national detention centers where many Mariel Exodus refugees were held before being relocated into homes and communities around the U.S.
+Fort McCoy was one of three national detention centers where many Cuban refugees were held before being relocated into homes and communities around the U.S. Many of these refugees settled in La Crosse.

 World War II